Azzinoth/FocalEngine/README.md

   ⚠️ Work in progress ⚠️

 - High-Performance Rendering: Support for real-time visualization of massive point clouds (hundreds of millions to billions of points)

-  ⚠️ Work in progress ⚠️
+  *Implementation based on:*
+  Schütz, M., Kerbl, B., & Wimmer, M. (2021).
+[Rendering point clouds with compute shaders and vertex order optimization](https://doi.org/10.1111/cgf.14345).
+In Computer Graphics Forum (Vol. 40, No. 4, pp. 115-126).

 - GPU-Accelerated Editing: Tools for manipulating and editing huge point clouds directly in GPU memory
   ⚠️ Work in progress ⚠️